2022 United States Senate election in Pennsylvania: Crudités video

 On August 15, 2022, an April 2022 campaign video of Oz shopping in a Redner's Warehouse supermarket went viral.
-In the video, Oz says he is shopping for produce to make crudités and attributes the allegedly high prices to Democratic president Joe Biden.
+In the video, Oz says he is shopping for produce to make crudités and attributes the high prices to Democratic president Joe Biden.

 The video was widely ridiculed on social media and was the subject of several news articles.
 Most observers focused on Oz's usage of the French term "crudités", his choice of items, and several factual errors; Fetterman himself replied saying that Pennsylvanians refer to crudités as "veggie trays".
-Oz's choice of a raw head of broccoli, asparagus, and multiple pounds of carrots, with guacamole and salsa, was described as "bizarre" by many.
+Oz's choice of a raw head of broccoli, asparagus, and multiple pounds of carrots, with guacamole and salsa, was criticized as wrong by some.
 Others expressed confusion at Oz's statement that the $20 cost of the vegetables and dips "doesn't even include the tequila", as tequila is not a traditional accompaniment to crudités and liquor is not sold in grocery stores in Pennsylvania.
 Many observers noted Oz quoted the wrong price tag for the salsa and falsely suggested the broccoli was $2 per head when it was $2 per pound.

 The number of internet searches for crudités dramatically increased in the aftermath of the video's circulation.
 Oz appearing to confuse the Redner's and Wegmans supermarket chains led to the name "Wegner's" trending on Twitter and a parody Twitter account called "Wegner's Groceries" gaining popularity.
 The Fetterman campaign sought to capitalize on the video by introducing merchandise referencing it.
 When asked if the video made him unrelatable to voters, Oz emphasized he helped others throughout his career and would continue to help if elected.